How to become a social media manager: My 8 tips

 3. Build a strong brand for yourself.

 What sets you apart from other social media managers is your personal brand.
 If you want to be successful, you should start by building a strong personal brand that highlights your unique skills and strengths.
-Use social media to build your personal brand, and make sure it fits with the brand of the company you want to work for.
+Use your own social media channels to build your personal brand, and make sure it fits with the brand of the company you want to work for.

 Build a strong following on social media by sharing your unique perspective and engaging with your fans.
 As a result, you have a valuable asset: a well-established personal brand.